Hot Tools & Equipment How-Tos

 Some locks are easier to drill through than to try and pick, especially if you need to get through them in a hurry!
 You will need one large power drill and an assortment of drill bits to be able to use this method.
 First, drill a 1/8 inch pilot hole just above the keyhole.
 Then follow through with a 1/4 inch or larger drill.
 After just a minute or so of drilling, you should be able to get through the lock!

-How To: Refill a disposable Bic cigarette lighter
+How To: Refill a butane lighter

 How To: Cut metal rods with bolt cutters